Grupo Modelo: Victoria

 It is generally sold in standard 325 ml bottles and 940 ml familiares; a smaller 150 ml bottle exists, but it is rare.
 The labels of all its presentations depict Gambrinus holding aloft a frothing mug.

 Victoria beer is available in six, twelve, and twenty-four pack bottles in 39 states.

 Estrella Jalisco

 Estrella ("star" in Spanish) is a pilsner beer produced in the Guadalajara Modelo plant and can be found in all of Mexico.
 Estrella was first produced in the late 19th century by Cervecería Estrella (currently known as Cervecería Modelo de Guadalajara), that Grupo Modelo acquired in 1954.
+Estrella Jalisco is the only beer imported into the United States under ownership of Anheuser Busch.

 León

 León is a Munich-type dark amber-colored beer, that mixes a sweetness with light bitterness, and a white foam.
 The León brand was first launched into the market in the early 1900s, its origin is traced back to the southeast region of Mexico, over the years it has become popular throughout the country.